 WJH Holdings is a privately owned, family run group based in the South of England.
 It is the holding company for Harwoods Ltd which is a business in the automotive retail sector.
-Harwoods holds franchises for Jaguar, Land Rover, Audi, Bentley, Aston Martin, BMW, Mini & MAN.
+Harwoods holds franchises for Jaguar, Land Rover, Audi, Bentley, Aston Martin, McLaren, BMW, Mini & MAN.

 This document sets out the strategic tax objectives of WJH Holdings Limited and its subsidiaries ("the Group").

 It is not designed to be an operational manual with detailed instructions of the underlying processes and controls.
 Further commentary around the systems and risk management framework of the Group is contained within the group’s compliance systems.

 The Finance Director is responsible for leading the Tax Strategy.
 The strategy is approved by the Board of Directors.

 The document will be periodically reviewed and any amendments will be approved by the Board of Directors.
 It is effective for the year ended 31 December 2019.

 This document is primarily of relevance to the Finance Team together with the Board of Directors who are responsible for tax across the organisation.